• Skip to main content

 Snowed In

 We have the children’s picture book Snowed In that is about a Wyoming family in 1915 and the preparations they made before they were snowed in for the winter.
 They purchased pencils and paper at the general store.
-They stopped at the library and filled up two huge boxes with books to read during the winter.
+The family stopped at the library and filled up two huge boxes with books to read during the winter.
 They homeschooled when the children couldn’t get to school.
-(This book is also part of my series A Month of Cozy Books!)
+(This book is also part of my series – Snowed In {Homeschooling with Cozy Books}!)

 Staying home and waiting out the winter is not that radical of a concept except in our culture that is obsessed with being on the go all the time.